rht-labs/enablement-docs/exercises/0-rogue-cluster/README.md

 ## Cluster Requirements

 Learners will create 3 to 4 project namespaces running lightweight Node.js app \* 2 and a MongoDB in up to three of these namespace (dev, test, uat for example).
-The learners ci-cd namespace will house GitLab, Nexus and Jenkins as well as any slave pods used by Jenkins.
+The learners ci-cd namespace will house GitLab, Nexus and Jenkins as well as any agent pods used by Jenkins.

 - Jenkins requires 5Gi of Persistent Storage and 4Gi of RAM
 - GitLab requires 2Gi of storage and 2Gi of RAM